pyrogram/pyrogram/docs/source/start/updates.rst

 Handling Updates
 ================

-Calling :doc:`API methods <invoking>` sequentially is one way to use Pyrogram, but how to react when, for example, a new message arrives?
-This page deals with updates and how to handle such events in Pyrogram.
+:doc:`Invoking API methods <invoking>` sequentially is one way to use Pyrogram.
+This page deals with Telegram updates and how to handle new incoming messages or other events in Pyrogram.

 .. contents:: Contents
     :backlinks: none